Table of Contents

 Season 2: Advanced / Hybrid / AI Decisions

-examines how engineers retain authority, identity, and judgment
+Examines how engineers retain authority, identity, and judgment

 in studios where speed, automation, and intelligence are no longer optional.